-Intellectual growth, independence, self-determination and leadership are the hallmarks of Years 10, 11 and 12 girls’ Senior College experience.
+Intellectual growth, independence, self-determination and leadership are the hallmarks of the Years 10 to 12 girls’ Senior College experience.
 Wenona’s Renaissance Studies program sees these students move on to tertiary study and professional life as fully rounded people at home in the world.

 In Year 10, students complete their Stage 5 curriculum and receive a Record of School Achievement (ROSA) from the Board of Studies, Teaching and Educational Standards NSW.
-In addition to compulsory subjects such as English, Maths and Science they take one or more languages from a choice of French, Spanish, Chinese and Japanese.
-The many additional elective options include extra History and Geography topics, Visual Arts, Drama, Physical Activity and Sports Studies, Music, and Textiles, Design and Technology.
+In addition to compulsory subjects such as English, Mathematics and Science they take one or more languages from a choice of French, Spanish, Chinese and Japanese.
+The many additional elective options include Aboriginal Studies, Applied STEM, Commerce, Dance, Design and Technology, Drama, Elective History and Geography, Food Technology, Music, Philosophy, Photography and Digital Media, Physical Activity and Sports Studies, Psychology, Textiles Technology and Visual Arts.

 As a proud Kindergarten to Year 12 School, all education is underpinned by a learning framework that aims to provide a common language and understanding, which all teachers and students can work towards and meet within their classroom and across the School.

 Strong and sure Pastoral Care helps the girls meet the challenges of the late teenage years.
 Together, the Head of Senior College and Head of Teaching and Learning Senior College monitor the pastoral and academic programs, in collaboration with the Dean of Academic Studies, Heads of House, Pastoral Care teachers and other staff, including a dedicated Senior College Counsellor.